Pedro Hinojosa: Reform War

-In 1854, Hinojosa adhered to the Plan of Ayutla against Antonio Lopez de Santa Anna joining the national guard of Tamaulipas, and having ascended to the position of colonel in the triumph of the revolution, became a permanent formal member of the military.
-After the coup by Felix Zuloaga he remained loyal to the government of Benito Juarez and fought with the liberal band during the Reform War, fighting in the Batalla de Lomas Largas, in the siege of Monterrey, where he was made a prisoner by the conservatives.
+In 1854, Hinojosa adhered to the Plan of Ayutla against Antonio López de Santa Anna joining the national guard of Tamaulipas, and having ascended to the position of colonel in the triumph of the revolution, became a permanent formal member of the military.
+After the coup by Félix María Zuloaga he remained loyal to the government of Benito Juárez and fought with the liberal band during the Reform War, fighting in the Batalla de Lomas Largas, in the siege of Monterrey, where he was made a prisoner by the conservatives.
 He later escaped and fought in the attack on Zacatecas under the orders of General Juan Zuazua, as well as the attacks on San Luis Potosí and Guadalajara in 1858.
 For this last actions, he was promoted to the rank of brigadier general in November 1858.

 Hinojosa continued fighting the conservatives in the Bajio area and later in northern Mexico.
 In May 1859 he was defeated in La Flor, Durango by the conservative leader Domingo Cajén.
 In this battle, Hinojosa suffered a leg injury and due to this he walked with a limp the rest of his life.
 After this battle he traveled to the state of Chihuahua where he assumed leadership of the garrison substituting for Luis Terrazes who had gone to battle the Tulices rebels.
 The Tulices rebels were conservative forces from Durango who were under the direction of Cajén.
 After the triumph of the liberals and nomination to federal elections, Hinojosa was elected a general delegate for the Federal Electoral District I of Chihuahua to the II Legislature of 1863.
 Hinojosa was to move to Mexico City to carry out this office from May 1861 to May 1863, but while traveling through the city of Durango and due to the illness of the governor of that state, General Jose Maria Patoni, the Congress of Durango named Hinojosa governor, a position in which he served from July to August 1861.